-Occasionally, Get Rich Slowly will feature reviews that alert you to new product offerings that you may be interested in.
-While we haven’t covered a specific credit card offer in a while, this afternoon we’re alerting you to a limited-time offer that has just been released by Slate® from Chase has a 0% introductory APR on balance transfers with an introductory offer of no balance transfer fee on the amounts transferred during the first sixty days your account is open.
+Occasionally, Get Rich Slowly will feature reviews that alert you to new product offerings in which you may be interested.
+While we haven’t covered a specific credit card offer in a while, this afternoon we’re alerting you to an offer by Slate® from Chase because you can save with a $0 introductory balance transfer fee, a 0% introductory APR for 15 months on purchases and balance transfers, and a $0 annual fee.

-However, for a long period of time, those offers disappeared and fees were instituted on balance transfers, in which you incurred an expense when you transferred your debt to a new credit card (often right at, or right after, the time you applied for the card).
-These fees are usually expressed as a percentage of the balance transferred, and today most often range from 3 to 5%.
-So if you decide to transfer $5,000 from a high-interest credit card to take advantage of a promotional 0% interest rate (e.g., 0% for 18 months), you can end up paying as much as $250 right from the get-go. $250 is a lot to pay to “start saving money.”
+For a long period of time, fees have been assessed on balance transfers such that you incur an expense when you transfer your debt to a new credit card (often right at, or right after, the time you applied for the card).
+These fees are usually expressed as a percentage of the balance transferred, and today the typical balance transfer fee ranges from 3% to 5%.

-However, if you are unable to pay the debt immediately AND can refrain from adding to your debt, this card could possibly help as it has no annual fee and a promotional 0% interest rate on purchases and balance transfers for 15 months.
-This could give you some breathing room to pay off your balance – just make sure you pay it off before the promotional period ends, otherwise you’ll find yourself back in the same situation as before (or worse if you have accrued additional debt).
+However, if you are unable to pay the debt immediately AND you can refrain from adding to your debt, it’s possible that the Slate® card from Chase could help since it has a $0 annual fee and an introductory APR of 0% for 15 months on purchases and balance transfers.
+This could give you some breathing room to pay off your balance — if you make sure to pay it off before the 15-month period ends.
+Otherwise, you’ll find yourself back in the same situation as before (or worse if you have accrued additional debt).

-Note: this card is only for those who have good or excellent credit.
-So if you don’t think you qualify, you shouldn’t apply as some believe applying for a credit card may affect your credit score negatively and you most likely wont have the credit card in the end anyway.
+Note: This card is only for those who have good or excellent credit.
+If you don’t think you qualify, you shouldn’t apply as some believe applying for a credit card may affect your credit score negatively and you most likely won’t have the credit card in the end anyway.

-There are numerous stories of people who found themselves in over their head with credit card debt (many of them by personal finance bloggers such as JD himself), but it is possible to use a credit card without going into debt.
+There are numerous stories of people who found themselves in over their heads with credit card debt (many of them by personal finance bloggers such as J.D. himself), but it is possible — and even advantageous sometimes — to use a credit card without going into debt.

-Have you successfully used a credit card balance transfer to help you get out debt?
-Tried to use a balance transfer card to manage your debt, only to make the situation worse?
+Have you been successful using a balance transfer credit card to get out debt?
+Have you tried to use a balance transfer card to manage your debt, only to make the situation worse?
 Share your thoughts below.